ordoultra/GettingAndCleaningData/README.md

 **Description:**  A tidy data set which contains the mean of all observations by feature column grouped by subject and activity.

 ##General Processing
 The run_analysis.R script performs the necessary R code to read in, combine, and label the Samsung data set.
 A series of steps is take to create a tidy data set.
-Further processing details are documented in CODEBOOK.md.
+Further processing details are documented in [CODEBOOK.md](https://github.com/ordoultra/GettingAndCleaningData/blob/master/CODEBOOK.md "Descriptive Data Code Book")

 ##Instructions
 1. Download the Samsung data from:  https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip